kyungrae/study/designing-data-intensive-applications/part1.md

 Require that the sequence of key-value pairs is sorted by key.
 We call this format Sorted String Table (SSTable).
-We also require that each key only appears once within each merged segment file (the compaction process ensure that).
+We also require that each key only appears once within each merged segment file (the compaction process ensures that).

 - In-memory indexes can be sparse because of sorting.
 - It uses a red-black tree or AVL tree(memtable) to maintain a sorted structure on disk.